 WMHS Receives Prestigious Award for Field Activation of Cardiac Team By Paramedics

-The Western Maryland Health System recently received the prestigious Minogue Award for Patient Safety Innovation for enabling local EMS providers to activate its Cardiac Catheterization Lab from the field for heart attack patients.
+The UPMC Western Maryland recently received the prestigious Minogue Award for Patient Safety Innovation for enabling local EMS providers to activate its Cardiac Catheterization Lab from the field for heart attack patients.

 The Minogue Award is given annually by the Maryland Patient Safety Center for an outstanding improvement to healthcare safety.
 This award was presented at a special ceremony in Baltimore that featured a keynote address from former Mayor of New York City, Rudolph Giuliani.